farminf/empatica/README.md

     - Installing mongodb and running the python script (instructions in the backend folder)
     - Using Docker-compose

-- For Web App, running using NPM
+- For Web App: NPM